This post may contain affiliate links.

 How To Choose the Right Time Management Strategies

 I think we can all agree that we are a diverse bunch of people.
 What works for me might not work for you and vice versa.
-So, then how do we know which time management strategies are right for us?
+So, then how do we know which strategies are right for us?

 Dr. Wilson uses her clinical background to recommend certain strategies for various personalities.